 As a young singer she received many honors for her singing including the Martha Baird Rockefeller Foundation, first place winner of the San Francisco Opera Regional Auditions, the Oratorio Society of New York Competition, and the Gwendolyn Roberts Young Artist Competition.

 Prior to teaching at Manhattan School of Music, she was Professor of Voice at Florida State University and Associate Professor of Voice at Houghton College’s Greatbatch School of Music in Houghton, NY.
-She has taught at the summer programs of Bel Canto Institute in San Miguel de Allende, Mexico; Ars Vocalis Festival in Zamora, Mexico; AIMS (American Institute of Musical Studies) in Graz, Austria and “Il corso estivo” with La Scuola Italia in Urbania, Italy.
+She has taught at the summer programs of Music Theater of Bavaria; Bel Canto Institute in San Miguel de Allende, Mexico; Ars Vocalis Festival in Zamora, Mexico; AIMS (American Institute of Musical Studies) in Graz, Austria and “Il corso estivo” with La Scuola Italia in Urbania, Italy.
 In addition, for three years she was a guest pedagogue at the Hochschule für Musik (State Conservatory of Music) in Stuttgart, Germany and also presented master classes at the Hanns Eisler Hochschule für Musik in Berlin, Germany, the Konservatorium für Musik and the Gustav Mahler Conservatory in Vienna, Austria.

 Recent performances in Tallahassee included appearing as soloist in the Verdi Requiem with the Tallahassee Community Chorus and Orchestra; “Dich, theure Halle” from Tannhäuser for the opening of the renovated Ruby Diamond Concert Hall with the FSU Symphony Orchestra; the Beethoven Missa Solemnis; and with the Tallahassee Symphony (Miriam Burns, conducting) singing the “Liebestod” from Wagner’s Tristan und Isolde.
 In 2016, she performed on the FSU Faculty Chamber Music Concert of American music (Hoiby Bermudas and the North Carolina Songs by Timothy Hoekman for string trio, harp and mezzo-soprano).